top of page

 What supplies will I need to bring?

-Participants are responsible for arranging their travel to Guadalajara (and optionally to Mexico City), lodging and meals.
+Participants are responsible for arranging their travel to and from Italy, lodging and meals.
 Moving Boundaries will provide a list of suggestions.
 Tuition does not include travel expenses and arrangements.
+Participants may take advantage of the sign-up list in Google Drive, sharing lodging in order to minimize expenses.
+Sharing options shall be initiated and coordinated by participants using shared folders created by MB for the group.
+Two complimentary meals will be provided for all.

 How will lodging and meals be arranged?

-Meals and lodging options are reasonable.
-You can find the breakdown of average expenses for 12 days on page 54 of the brochure.
+Meals and lodging options are reasonable in the Winter season.
+You can find the breakdown of average expenses in the course brochure, which will become available by end of summer 2023.
 Please note that tuition fees are excluded from the cost breakdown.

 How much will it cost to attend?